 After an accident, you might wonder if hiring a lawyer is really necessary.
 While you can technically handle a claim on your own, having a legal professional in your corner can dramatically change the outcome.
 They do more than just file paperwork; they become your advocate, working to protect your interests while you focus on getting better.

-Protect Your Rights from Insurance Companies
+They Protect Your Rights from the Insurance Company

 It’s important to remember that insurance companies are businesses.
 Their primary goal is to protect their bottom line, which often means paying out as little as possible on claims.
 An adjuster might seem friendly, but their job is to minimize your settlement.
 They may try to get you to accept a quick, low offer or say something that could hurt your claim later on.